phenogit/phenogit.github.io/kit-korner-notes.markdown

     General agreements are that 2N in competition is always takeout unless specifically defined otherwise.
     When in a game force, doubles by either partner are penalties.
     Your agreements regarding pass and redouble after an artificial call such as 2NT is doubled is that pass is an offer to play while redouble is never business -- partner may not pass.
+    After a penalty pass, all future doubles by your side are penalties

     E.g.
         1N!-(2C@)-P-(2D#);